-At Mount Sinai Chelsea’s medical infusion therapy suite, we want you to be comfortable while we treat you—whether you have cancer or any other condition treatable by infusion.
+At the Blavatnik Family – Chelsea Medical Center at Mount Sinai's medical infusion therapy suite, we want you to be comfortable while we treat you—whether you have cancer or any other condition treatable by infusion.

 In our bright and accessible infusion suite, you will find restful reclining chairs arranged in intimate groupings of three.
 You can nap or, if you want, have informal conversations with other infusion patients.
 If you find your conversations mutually supportive, let us know, and we will do what we can to schedule your future appointments together.